 IS YOUR PRODUCT MANUFACTURABLE?

-Having a solid understanding and plan for how DfX will be addressed is critical to having a successful product through manufacturing and over its entire product life.
+Having a solid understanding and plan for how DfM or DfX will be addressed is critical to having a successful product through manufacturing and over its entire product life.

 For an example of how Simplexity’s DfX evaluation, coupled with full system design, reduced the number of unique parts from 22 to 9, read the Senaptec Strobe Eyewear case study.
 DfX activities also led to a much shorter assembly time and doubled battery reliability.
 Other improvements included a 35% reduction in manufacturing costs and a substantial drop in post-delivery returns.

 Simplexity design engineers work together with the internal NPI team, manufacturing engineers, and trusted contract manufacturers and part fabricators to ensure that designs are easy to fabricate.
 Evaluations and tradeoffs between manufacturing processes and vendors are shared openly with clients so that informed decisions are made collaboratively.
 As the client, you will receive a report of the tradeoffs between different manufacturing technologies at various production volumes, estimated costs, and Simplexity’s recommended path forward.
 This will give you the peace of mind that you are pursuing an optimized DfM path for your product.